coderrio/Coderr.Documentation/docs/indexnew.md

 Reporting errors
 ================

-This guide intends to give you a brief overview for all our features with links to in depth articles for each feature.
+This guide intends to give you a brief overview of all our features with links to in depth articles for each feature.

-Most of our client libraries support automated reporting, read their respective [documentation](client/index.md) for more information about and which context providers each client has..
+Most of our client libraries support automated reporting, read their respective [documentation](client/index.md) for more information and about which context collections each client includes out of the box.

 # Prerequisites